dfhoughton/jobrog/README.md

 * Everyone's doing it!
 * Rust is fun!
-* The Rust version is faster, and in some cases usefully, faster.
+* The Rust version is perceptibly, and in some cases usefully, faster.
 * My Perl skills were in little demand and thus becoming rusty.

 ## Acknowledgements